◆ We Were Already Here — Part II of VI — ← Part I — Maroon Histories Home — Part III →

 The Sacred Geography of the Pre-Columbian Americas

 When the Spanish arrived in Mexico in 1519, Hernán Cortés encountered Tenochtitlán — the capital of the Aztec Triple Alliance — and was astonished.
 Tenochtitlán, built on an island in Lake Texcoco, had a population estimated at 200,000 to 300,000 people — making it one of the five largest cities in the world at the time, larger than any city in Spain.
 It had aqueducts bringing fresh water from the mainland.
 It had causeways connecting the island to the shore.
-It had a market at Tlatelolco that Spanish observers compared favorably to any market in Europe — organized by product category, administered by officials who maintained weights and measures, capable of accommodating 60,000 traders and buyers on a single day.
+It had a market at Tlatelolco that Spanish observers compared favorably to any market in Europe.

 Further south, the Maya civilization built an urban network across the Yucatan Peninsula, Guatemala, Belize, Honduras and El Salvador that included dozens of major cities and hundreds of smaller settlements.
 Tikal, in what is now Guatemala, had a population of perhaps 90,000 at its height in the eighth century CE.
-El Mirador, in the same region, may have had a population of 100,000 during the Preclassic period, making it one of the first large cities in the Western Hemisphere.
 The Maya developed an independently invented writing system, a sophisticated astronomical calendar, mathematical concepts including zero, and a historical tradition recorded in codices that the Spanish systematically burned — one of the most significant acts of deliberate cultural destruction in history.

 “The Garifuna are the proof that the African diaspora and the Indigenous Americas were not parallel stories.
 They were one story.
 A story of encounter, union, resistance and the building of a people who would not be erased.”